callum22/cachet-monitor/readme.md

 --------

 - [x] Creates & Resolves Incidents
-- [x] Posts monitor lag every second
+- [x] Posts monitor lag every second * config.Interval
 - [x] Updates Component to Partial Outage
 - [x] Updates Component to Major Outage if in Partial Outage
 - [x] Can be run on multiple servers and geo regions